asoltys/redmine_w3h/README.md

 ## Terms and Conditions of Use

-Unless otherwise noted, computer program source code of this software is covered under Crown Copyright, Government of Canada, and is distributed under the MIT License.
+Unless otherwise noted, computer program source code of this software is covered under Crown Copyright, Government of Canada, and is distributed under the GPLv2 License.

 The Canada wordmark and related graphics associated with this distribution are protected under trademark law and copyright law.
 No permission is granted to use them outside the parameters of the Government of Canada's corporate identity program.
 For more information, see http://www.tbs-sct.gc.ca/fip-pcim/index-eng.asp

 Copyright title to all 3rd party software distributed with this software is held by the respective copyright holders as noted in those files.
 Users are asked to read the 3rd Party Licenses referenced with those assets.

-## GPL2 License
+## GPLv2 License

 Copyright (C) 2010 Government of Canada